InquilineKea/oldgithub/_posts/agingprotagonist.md

 title:  on how the aging protagonist will become rational and stop constantly playing roulette
 ---

+the estimated value of someone's time is higher if they play a major role in prolonging everyone else's time (whether through prodding them to eat better or playing a role in anti-aging biotech)

 Have you seen Fable of the Dragon Tyrant?
 The video convincingly shows that at some critical point in the village's self-awareness, society will invest all its resources in trying to slay the dragon faster.